YSayaovong/Titanic-Dataset-Analysis/README.md

 ## 🚢 Titanic Dataset Analysis

 ### 🧩 Business Problem
-The goal of this project is to analyze survival patterns from the Titanic dataset and build a reproducible data pipeline that prepares the data for visualization in Excel, Power BI, and Tableau.
+The goal of this project is to analyze survival patterns from the Titanic dataset and build a reproducible data pipeline that prepares the data for visualization in **Excel and Power BI**.
 This project demonstrates ETL best practices, calculated field creation, and dashboard design for executive-level storytelling.

 ---